edwardvmills/NURBSlib_EVM/tutorial_0.01_ControlPoly4 and CubicCurve4.md

 * Triplus
 * Microelly2
 * Chris_G if he's curious
-* anyone else who wants to, of course.
+* anyone else who wants to, of course, but it'll be hard to follow without context.

 ### Requirements to follow this presentation:
 * ability to set up a macro in [FreeCAD](http://www.freecadweb.org/) 0.17 is required (Part.Line vs Part.LineSegment deprecation warning is fatal in 0.16)